 - Lack of self-confidence

 At first glance, these two lists of characteristics could not be any more different, but researchers agree that both types of narcissists share some common traits.

 They both have an exaggerated sense of entitlement, share grandiose fantasies, are conceited about their so-called achievements, and put their own needs above all others.
 The main difference between extroverted narcissists and introverted ones is that introverted narcissists keep their grand notions mostly to themselves.

-People that always play down their achievements are really begging you to compliment them.
+However, in the case of introverted narcissists, self-deprecation is a form of attention-seeking.
+People who always play down their achievements are really begging you to compliment them.
 This is a sneaky way of asking for approval in what appears to be a humble way.

 Question an introverted narcissist and you will get a typically immature response that either shuts you down immediately, or they become passive-aggressive towards you.

 This too stems from a lack of empathy and low emotional intelligence.
 Any type of narcissist can have immature emotional responses and is clueless and indifferent about the emotions of others.